 Chiropractors take a natural and preventative approach to all musculoskeletal conditions.
-They pay particular attention to the spine, extremities and muscles.
-They perform a detailed history, physical exam, neurological exam and treatment plan to resolve condition diagnosed.
-If the final diagnosis is something we can not treat, we will refer you to the proper physician who can help you with condition.
-Chiropractors’ purpose is to decrease pain, increase mobility, restore function and stabilize injury.
+They pay particular attention to the spine, extremities, and muscles.
+They perform a detailed history, physical exam, neurological exam, and treatment plan to resolve the condition diagnosed.
+If the final diagnosis is something we can not treat, we will refer you to the proper physician who can help you with the condition.
+Chiropractors’ purpose is to decrease pain, increase mobility, restore function, and stabilize the injury.

 At Summit Chiropractic & Sports Institute, our goal is to get you better as quickly as possible so you can get back to enjoying life.

-At Summit Chiropractic & Sports institute, while we believe the adjustment is important for restoring motion in joint, we also believe manual therapy and rehabilitation exercise play a crucial role in restoring motion.
+At Summit Chiropractic & Sports Institute, while we believe the adjustment is important for restoring motion in joint, we also believe manual therapy and rehabilitation exercise plays a crucial role in restoring motion.

-Adjustments are usually pain-free, but can become uncomfortable depending on the amount of inflammation and tension in the affected area.
-Some patients notice mild tenderness and/or tension as their body’s alignment is restored; these feeling of tenderness are normal.
-Other clients experience an immediate relief from their symptoms.
+Adjustments are usually pain-free but can become uncomfortable depending on the amount of inflammation and tension in the affected area.
+Some patients notice mild tenderness and/or tension as their body’s alignment is restored; these feelings of tenderness are normal.
+Other clients experience immediate relief from their symptoms.

-Chiropractic adjustment are safe when it’s performed by someone trained and licensed to deliver chiropractic care.
+Chiropractic adjustments are safe when it’s performed by someone trained and licensed to deliver chiropractic care.
 A thorough exam can identify the rare person for whom chiropractic care might be unsuited.

 The noise is caused by the change of pressure within the joint, which results in a release of pressure and gas from within the joint.